Bubbles that show up on the working surface of a cured rubber mold can ruin detail and result in a mold that is unusable.

-FAQ: I made a mold using urethane rubber.
-I mixed the rubber as directed, but when I demolded next day, my mold had a lot of air bubbles throughout including (worst of all) on the working surface . . . ruined all of my detail and the mold is unusable.
+Q: I made a mold using urethane rubber.
+I mixed the rubber as directed, but when I demolded next day, my mold had a lot of air bubbles throughout including (worst of all) on the working surface, which ruined all of my detail and the mold is unusable.
 What went wrong?

 Remedy: work in a humidity-controlled environment (air conditioning) with as low a relative humidity as possible.